ChrisBuilds/terminaltexteffects/README.md

-                        Number of spaces to use for a tab character. (default: 4) --xterm-colors        Convert any colors specified in RBG hex to the closest XTerm-256 color. (default: False) --no-color            Disable all colors in the effect. (default: False) --wrap-text           Wrap text wider than the output area width. (default: False) --frame-rate FRAME_RATE
+                        Number of spaces to use for a tab character. (default: 4) --xterm-colors        Convert any colors specified in RBG hex to the closest XTerm-256 color. (default: False) --no-color            Disable all colors in the effect. (default: False) --wrap-text           Wrap text wider than the canvas width. (default: False) --frame-rate FRAME_RATE
                         Target frame rate for the animation. (default: 100) --terminal-width TERMINAL_WIDTH